 What's more, portfolios that generate Tax Alpha are effectively able to achieve elevated levels of after-tax performance.
 For example, the portfolio in the above example has actually effectively returned 11% for the year (10% in investment return and 1% from tax savings).

-This is the reason that the combination of Wealthfront’s Daily Tax Loss Harvesting service and the Wealthfront Tax-Optimized US Index Portfolio are able to add 1.62% in additional annual return to your Wealthfront investments.
+This is the reason that the combination of Wealthfront’s Daily Tax-Loss Harvesting service and Wealthfront's Tax-Optimized Direct Indexing are able to add 2.03% in additional annual return to your Wealthfront investments.

 For example, the following graph reflects the Tax-Alpha benefit generated for Wealthfront clients in 2013 on a monthly basis.